Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 You can create your types of elements for metadata, for example, `details: For more information, contact our support team`.

-To learn about metadata limits, go to the [Limitations](overview.md#limitations) section.
+To learn about chunk metadata limits, go to the [Limitations](overview.md#limitations) section.

 #### Example